tsaridas/stremio-docker/README.md

 The Docker images in this repository have the Stremio server with ffmpeg and web player set up for you, ready to use in a small Alpine image.

-My motivation for doing this is having it running on my RPi5 and couldn't find something that has both player and server but also the official image seemed too big.
+My motivation for doing this is having it running on my RPi5 and couldn't find something that has both player and server but also the official image seemed too big but also lacks the Web Player and doesn't work out of the box if no HTTPS is configured.

 ## Features
 Idea here is to have both Stremio web player and server run on the same container and if IPADDRESS env variable is setup generate a certificate and use it for both.